molinerisLab/snkmaker/README.md

 # SnakeMaker
-Record bash history and convert it into Snakefle rules.
+Record bash history and convert it into Snakemake or Make rules.

 # General Usage